20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Analysis methods

 To calculate the halo component model map, we first assume that the density profile of the MW dark matter halo is NFW, and use the parameters from the {\it Via Lactea II} simulation \cite{Kuhlen2008,Pieri2011}.
 Therefore, the density profile within the virial radius $r_{\rm vir}$ = 402 kpc is $\rho(r) = \rho_s \, x^{-1} (1+x)^{-2}$, where $x = r/r_s$, $r_s = $ 21 kpc, and $\rho_s = 8.1 \times 10^6 M_\odot \rm \, kpc^{-3}$.
-The distance from the GC to the solar system is set at 8 kpc.
+The distance from the GC to the solar system is set at 8 kpc, and hence $\rho_\odot = 0.42 \ \rm GeV \, cm^{-3}$.
 Annihilation gamma-ray diffuse flux is proportional to the line-of-sight integration $\int \epsilon_\gamma \, dl$ of the gamma-ray emissivity $\epsilon_\gamma$ per unit volume.
 If dark matter is distributed smoothly, the emissivity obeys $\epsilon_\gamma \propto \rho^2$, and the map template in this case is denoted as NFW-$\rho^2$.
 According to numerical simulations, fine substructures and subhalos exist within halos composed of cold dark matter, and subhalos with high internal densities may dominate annihilation gamma-ray luminosity.
 If the number density of subhalos is proportional to the smooth density profile, the gamma-ray emissivity would be $\epsilon_\gamma \propto \rho^1$.
 This emissivity also applies when dark matter particles decay rather than annihilate.
 Therefore, the map template of $\epsilon_\gamma \propto \rho^1$ (NFW-$\rho^1$) will also be tested.
-Subhalos may be destroyed by strong tidal forces near the center of the parent halo \cite{Kuhlen2008}, in which case emissivity in the central region would be suppressed, but this is not tested in this study.
-Finally, based on previous studies indicating that the density profile of $\rho \propto r^{-1.25}$ ($\epsilon_\gamma \propto r^{-2.5}$) is preferred for the GC GeV excess, the model template of $\epsilon_\gamma \propto \rho^{2.5}$ (NFW-$\rho^{2.5}$), which becomes the same emissivity profile as the GC excess in the central region using the original NFW, is included in the fit for this component.
+Subhalos may be destroyed by strong tidal forces near the center of the parent halo \cite{Kuhlen2008}, in which case emissivity in the central region would be suppressed.
+While a model for this case is not tested in this work, this possibility should be kept in mind.
+Previous studies on the GC GeV excess found that the density profile of $\rho \propto r^{-1.25}$ ($\epsilon_\gamma \propto r^{-2.5}$) is preferred, and hence the template of $\epsilon_\gamma \propto \rho^{2.5}$ with the original NFW (NFW-$\rho^{2.5}$) is adopted as the model of the GC excess, whose emissivity becomes $\epsilon_\gamma \propto r^{-2.5}$ in the central region ($\rho \propto r^{-1}$).